TrueBlocks/trueblocks-core/src/monitors/cacheMan/README.md

     --dollars   |   specify value in US dollars --file:fn   |   specify multiple sets of command line options in a file.

-*For the `--file:fn` option, place a series of valid command lines in a file and use the above option.
+<small>*For the `--file:fn` option, place a series of valid command lines in a file and use the above option.
 In some cases, this option may significantly improve performance.
-Use semi-colon make comments.*
+A semi-colon at the start of a line makes that line a comment.*</small>

 **Powered by QuickBlocks<sup>&reg;</sup>**